apecloud/kubeblocks.io/docs-en/Style Guide.md

 Use active voice and indicative mood most of the time.
 Use imperative mood in procedures.

 Keep adjectives and adverbs close to the words they modify.
 Pay particular attention to the placement of _only_.

+Avoid linking more than three phrases or clauses by using coordinate conjunctions such as _and_, _or_, or _but_.
+Better yet, avoid linking more than two.